CmdrDats/igoki/README.md

  I hope this has whetted your appetite enough to install and give it a shot!
 Please send me feedback, as I am keen to hear what you think.

+ For more info on camera setup and so on, @itiswritten2001 put together a detailed writeup at http://imgur.com/a/t2Ddg

 ## Usage

  This project is written in clojure and there is (currently) no binary for it, so you need to install